 Fifteenth Judicial District - District Court Judge

-Of all attorneys surveyed about retention, 81% recommended to retain, 10% not to retain, and 8% were undecided or didn’t have enough information to make a recommendation.
-Of those expressing an opinion to retain or not to retain, 89% recommended to retain, and 12% not to retain.
-Of all non-attorneys surveyed, 75% recommended to retain, 11% not to retain, and 13% were undecided or didn’t have enough information to make a recommendation.
-Of those expressing an opinion to retain or not retain, 87% recommended to retain and 13% recommended not to retain.
+Of all attorneys surveyed about retention, 91% recommended to retain, 10% not to retain, and 0% expressed no opinion.
+Of all non-attorneys surveyed, 84% recommended to retain, 9% not to retain, and 7% expressed no opinion.
+Excluding those who had no opinion, 91% recommended to retain and 9% not to retain.
 (These percentages may not total 100% due to rounding.)